Rotorua, New Zealand

 Highlights & Attractions in Rotorua

-Experience the Maori culture in a Maori village
+Experience the Maori culture village

 Visitors can immerse themselves in traditional Maori culture and experience their manaakitanga (hospitality) and kaitiakitanga (guardianship of this land).
-You can visit Whakarewarewa, the living Maori village, also home to the Pohutu Geyser and hot pools.
+You can visit Whakarewarewa , the living Maori village, also home to the Pohutu Geyser and hot pools.
 The Pohutu Geyser is the largest active geyser in in the Southern hemisphere, shooting up to 30 metres, erupting once or twice every hour normally – but since it’s a natural phenomenon, nothing is guaranteed.
-Te Puia is home to the wonderful New Zealand Māori Arts & Crafts Institute and a Kiwi House, and also shares the Pohutu Geyser with Whakarewarewa.
+Te Puia is home to the wonderful New Zealand Māori Arts & Crafts Institute and a Kiwi House, and also shares the Pohutu Geyser with Whakarewarewa .
 Tamaki Maori Village is an evening experience, a cultural performance including poi dance and haka combined with a traditional hangi buffet meal, and you also have the option to sleep in the village.
 Last but not least, the Mitai Maori Village also offers a cultural performance and hangi, and they offered a guided native bush walk with glow worms (yes, they are not exclusive to Waitomo!).

 Enjoy the hot pools